SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Test Cases
 ^^^^^^^^^^

 The ``Test Cases`` section of the ``.robot`` file is where test cases are stored.
-To write a test case, its name is the first line of the code block placed in the far left margin.
+The name of a test case is the first line of a code block placed in the far left margin.
 All indented text under the test case name is the body of the test case.
 You can have multiple test cases under the ``Test Case`` section, but each test case must start in the far left margin.

 Keywords in the test cases are separated by two or more spaces from arguments.
 In the ``create_contact.robot`` test case, thanks to the ``Resource`` called in the ``Settings`` sections, these keywords already stored within CumulusCI's Salesforce library are used.